Scapa Flow and the Churchill Barriers

 After World War I, Germany presented a problem for the rest of the world.
 What was to be done with the German High Seas Fleet?
 No one wanted Germany to have a powerful naval fleet, but at the same time no one wanted to deal with the problem.
 Meanwhile, France and Italy each wanted a quarter of the German fleet, and that would hurt Britain's current naval advantage.

-The entire German fleet was surrendered, and the surface ships moved to Scapa Flow by the end of November, 1918.
+The entire German fleet had surrendered, and the surface ships moved to Scapa Flow by the end of November, 1918.
 German skeleton crews were kept on board the fleet for needed maintenance and storage operation — keep the bilges pumped out and so on.
 Meanwhile, the fate of the fleet was negotiated at the Paris Peace Conference.

 The British Admiral Wemyss said, "I look upon the sinking of the German fleet as a real blessing.
 It disposes once and for all the thorny question of the redistribution of these ships."